Skip to Content

 Another set of “skills” is working with people.
 Often this is overlooked, but it’s in your best interest to consider this when you imagine your role as landlord.
 Do you feel comfortable with a diverse group of people?
 Can you handle confrontation, say with a tenant that needs to be evicted?
 Are you able to get the best work out of people while maintaining a friendly and professional relationship like when working with a contractor?

 Many of the tasks of being a landlord are something that can be learned, or at least understood, but working with people is an entirely different animal.
-Being a people person doesn’t cut it; you must have the patience and the drive to negotiate with contractors and handle issues that arise with tenants respectfully, but also in a way that doesn’t allow them to take advantage of you.
+Being a people person doesn’t cut it; you must have the patience and the drive to negotiate with contractors and handle issues that arise with tenants respectfully but also in a way that doesn’t allow them to take advantage of you.
 A property manager would have these skills.
 They are at the heart of keeping renters happy, your property in good condition, and money in your pocket.

 Do You Know all of Your Laws, Ordinances, and Regulations?